LYK-love/LYK-love.github.io/source/_posts/Multivariate-Gaussian-Distributions.md

 # Notations

-The notations of this article is exactly the same as these in []().
+The notations of this article is exactly the same as these in [Univariate Gaussian Distributions](https://lyk-love.cn/2024/01/20/univariate-gaussian-distributions/).
 For the multi variate case, we add additional rules:

 1. The multivariate normal distribution of a $n$-dimensional random vector $X = \left[X_1, \ldots, X_n\right]^{\mathrm{T}}$ can be written in the following notation:
    $$